 A multi-award-winning hotel, the Alma del Pacifico is located in Costa Rica’s Central Pacific area, along the Playa Esterillos Este.
 This ocean-front resort is exactly what you’d imagine…sandy beaches and lush cliffs overseeing the vast, diamond-crested ocean waves.
 Verdant gardens filled with herb and vegetable plants, tropical wildlife and fresh rainforest vegetation are literally right out the front door.
 The hotel features a spa with natural therapies and a restaurant/bar specializing in local fare and spectacular tropical views.

 Buena Vista Hotel in Alajuela

 Los Lagos Resort

 Are you interested in a hot springs hotel for your Costa Rica family vacation?
 If so, the Los Lagos Resort is the perfect fit for you.
 Featuring a massive natural outdoor area (more than any other hotel nearby), this is one of the most incredible family resorts near Arenal Volcano.
 This hotel is as close as you can get to the volcano, but still be considered safely located.
 The local culture, food, and tropical rainforests are everywhere in the area, so you won’t have to travel far to enjoy what you came to Costa Rica for in the first place.
 For the foodies, this hotel serves “Gallo Pinto,” Costa Rica’s traditional breakfast cuisine.

-The Fonda Vela hotel, nestled in the rich countryside of Monteverde, is the place to stay if you want to be near the cloud forest and friendly locals.
+The Fonda Vela hotel, nestled in the rich countryside of Monteverde, is the place to stay if you want to be near the cloud forest and amongst friendly locals.
 The local weather in Montverde is quite pleasing due to all the moisture.
-The hotel’s location is also elevated 4,200 feet above sea level, so the views of the Nicoya gulf are nothing short of breathtaking.
+The hotel’s location is also elevated 4,200 feet above sea level, so the views of the Nicoya Gulf are nothing short of breathtaking.
 The hotel features lush gardens and colorful architecture.
 Each room features large windows that open wide to allow you to bring the outdoors into your room.